7 Max for Live Devices Worth Buying in 2026

 MIDIseq by Reclaimed BCN

-MIDIseq is a step sequencer with a scope that's unusual for M4L devices.
+MIDIseq is a seriously wild step sequencer.
 It runs 8 independent MIDI channels simultaneously, each with up to 64 steps, and each step can carry an independent set of trig locks, probability, microtiming, ratchets, velocity, and parameter slides, all applied simultaneously.
-This is the kind of per-step control that's normally associated with hardware sequencers like the Elektron boxes, brought inside Ableton as a Max for Live device.
+This is the kind of per-step control that's normally associated with hardware sequencers like the Elektron boxes, and you can use it inside Live.

 Price: €48 · reclaimedbcn.com